 This set air pressure level can be adjusted in the future if needed—for example, if your Sleep Apnea worsens and you need greater air pressure to clear your airway—but these changes are prescribed and need to be changed by your doctor or technicians in the sleep clinic.

 APAP: Automatic Range of Pressures

-APAP machines are automated and can deliver one of two air pressures, fluctuating throughout your sleep as needed.
-Your doctor will set a low air pressure setting range and a high air pressure setting range.
+The pressure delivered by an APAP machine automatically changes as needed to deliver the minimal pressure required to maintain the airway.
+Your doctor will set a minimum air pressure setting range and a maximum air pressure setting range.
 After that, sophisticated algorithms automatically determine which level of air pressure you need at any given moment during the night, and the APAP machine makes the necessary adjustments.

 No titration study is required.
 This type of apnea therapy is helpful for people with varying breathing patterns.
 If for some reason you don’t respond well to APAP therapy, your doctor can reset the machine to function like a CPAP, delivering continuous pressure instead.

 Which apnea machine is best for you depends primarily on your comfort level.

 What is APAP used for?
 You might choose APAP therapy if you have one of the following situations or indications:

 Your apnea events increase in REM sleep.

 During REM sleep, your throat muscles relax and may become flaccid or paralyzed, leading to an airway obstruction.
 If you use CPAP, your machine is adjusted to provide you sufficient air pressure to overcome this obstruction—but that air pressure stays with you all night long, even during the other sleep stages.

 Some users find this constant high air pressure to be uncomfortable.
 APAP can adjust by delivering higher pressure during REM sleep and lower pressure during other sleep stages.